Sachimugu/Healthcare-dasboard/README.md

 ### Run Locally
 ![](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)

-1. create a folder
+1. Create a folder.
-2. open terminal in the created folder and run the following code one by one.
+2. Open terminal in the created folder and run the following code one by one.

 ```bash
 # clone the repo